temporalio/temporal-learning/docs/tutorials/typescript/subscriptions/index.md

 ```
 <!--SNIPEND-->

-Now, let's look into how we can query our Workflow to get back information on the Workflow ID, the billing period, and the total amount charged.
-This allows us to interact with the Workflow while it is running and get real-time updates on its status and progress.
+Now, you will look into how you can query your Workflow to get back information on the Workflow ID, the billing period, and the total amount charged.
+This allows you to interact with the Workflow while it is running and get real-time updates on its status and progress.

 ## Add a Query

 A Query is a synchronous operation that is used to get the state or other details of a Workflow Execution without impacting its execution.
 While Queries are typically used to access the state of an active Workflow Execution, they can also be applied to closed Workflow Executions.

-In this section, we will demonstrate how to use Queries to allow users to obtain information about their subscription details.
+In this section, you will use Queries to allow users to obtain information about their subscription details.

 The first step is to add a new Query definition to the `subscriptionWorkflow` Workflow.
 To define a Query in the Workflow, you will need to use the [`defineQuery`](https://typescript.temporal.io/api/namespaces/workflow/#definequery) method provided by the TypeScript API.
 This function returns a `QueryDefinition` object, which carries the Query's signature.
 This signature includes the Query Type (a unique name used to identify the Query), the input parameters types, and the Query's return type.